 It's always best to consult with your doctor before using any new treatment or therapy, including a far infrared sauna.

-- Arrive hydrated, and bring your own reusable water bottle.
+- Arrive hydrated and bring your own reusable water bottle.
 Drink plenty of clean water before and after your sauna session.
-Water is NOT permitted inside the sauna but you are welcome to step out to take drinks as needed.
+Food or liquids ares NOT permitted inside the sauna but you are welcome to leave them outside.
 Purified water refills are available in the kitchen area.

-- Our Sauna is clothing optional Only if you're alone in our Sauna/Patio area, otherwise please wear bathing suit, tank top/shorts, or sports bra/underwear.
+- Our Sauna is clothing optional Only if you're alone in our Sauna/Patio area, otherwise please wear a towel, robe, bathing suit, tank top/shorts, or sports bra/underwear.

-- You're welcome to Bring your own towels (1-3 towels or wraps) one to sit on, one for wiping sweat, and one to put under other areas where your body is in contact with the wood.
-(Frequently wiping away sweat helps eliminate toxins).
+- You're welcome to bring your own towels (you'll need at least 2 towels) one to sit on, one for wiping sweat (frequently wiping away sweat helps eliminate toxins), plus another one if you'd like to cover yourself with.
 We have towel rentals available for $5/each.